EffectOrientedProgramming/book/Chapters/08_State.md

 Ultimately, we lose information with this approach.

 Performing our Side Effects inside ZIO's does not magically make them safe.
-We need to fully embrace the ZIO components, utilizing `Ref` for correct mutation.
+We must fully embrace the ZIO components, utilizing `Ref` for correct mutation.

 ## Reliable State